gpsea.analysis.mtc_filter package

 The MTC result for the phenotypes that pass the filtering and should be included in the analysis.

-abstract filter(gt_predicate: GenotypePolyPredicate, ph_predicates: Sequence[PhenotypePolyPredicate[P]], counts: Sequence[DataFrame]) Sequence[PhenotypeMtcResult][source]
+abstract filter(gt_predicate: GenotypePolyPredicate, ph_predicates: Sequence[PhenotypePolyPredicate[P]], counts: Sequence[DataFrame], cohort_size: int) Sequence[PhenotypeMtcResult][source]

 Test if the phenotype with given counts should be included in the downstream analysis.